 6.2 Low Bid Evaluation

 After administrative review, apparent low bidder should be evaluated for any other pass-fail criteria in the solicitation.
-If bidder meets all pass-fail criteria, move on to tentative award phase mention in Section 6.13.
-If bidder fails criteria, repeat with second apparent low bidder and repeat until final award.
+If bidder meets all pass-fail criteria, move on to tentative award phase If bidder fails criteria, repeat with second apparent low bidder and repeat until final award.

 Confirm the bidder understood the specifications and can perform/deliver at the bid price, particularly if there are large variances in the bid prices between the apparent low bid and the next low bid.
 If applicable, confirm all prices are in accordance with statutory requirements.